-The most populous continent, with over 4.4 billion inhabitants, 60% of the worlds population.
-7 out of 10 most populated countries are located on the continent.
+The most populous continent, with over 4.4 billion inhabitants, making up 60% of the worlds population.
 Aisa is recognised as the birthplace of great ancient civilizations & most of the worlds mainstream religion including Christianity, Islam, Judaism, Hinduism, Buddhism, Confucianism, Taoism, Jainism, Sikhism, Zoroastrianism and much more.
-Home to several language families, Most Asian countries have more than one language that is natively spoken.
 In total there are over a thousand different languages spoken across Asia with Hindi, Urdu, Chinese, Arabic, Sanskrit, Bahasa, Tamil being the most spoken.

 A number of exciting festivals celebrated annually include the Muslim Eid celebrations, Holi, Chinese New Year, Diwali and much more, bringing the whole community together.
 Sports are a favourite past time, with Cricket in India, Pakistan, Bangladesh and Sri Lanka, Table tennis & badminton in east asia, baseball in Japan, South Korea and Taiwan.

-FUN FACTS: With over a billion speakers, Mandarin Chinese is the world’s most spoken language ~ Asia Has the Most Varied Landscape ~ Over 4,000 Chinese Children Are Named ‘Olympic Games’ ~ India produces more mangoes every year than any other country in the world- 12 million tonnes ~ Bhutan Is the Only Country in the World That Bans the Sale of Tobacco ~
+FUN FACTS: With over a billion speakers, Mandarin Chinese is the world’s most spoken language ~ Asia Has the Most Varied Landscape ~ 7 out of 10 most populated countries are located on the continent. ~ Over 4,000 Chinese Children Are Named ‘Olympic Games’ ~ India produces more mangoes every year than any other country in the world- 12 million tonnes ~ Bhutan Is the Only Country in the World That Bans the Sale of Tobacco ~

 Climb the Bibi Mahru hill in AFGHANISTAN, sample some of ARMENIAs Winston Churchill approved brandy, visit the enchanting mud volcanoes in the hills of Gobustan AZERBAIJAN, go pearl diving in BAHRAIN, spot Bengal Tigers in BANGLADESH, marvel at the Himalayans view in Dochu La BHUTAN, visit the Royal regalia museum in BRUNEI, shop for silver accessories in CAMBODIA, experience the Chinese new year in CHINA, go snorkelling in Atauro island in EAST TIMOR, hot the Temple street night market in HONG KONG, learn Yoga at the birthplace of the practice in INDIA, dive the reefs of Pulau Bunaken in INDONESIA, cross the bridges of Esfahan in IRAN, explore the ruins of Babylon in IRAQ, visit the Dead sea in ISRAEL, catch a sumo wrestling match in JAPAN, hike the Dana nature reserve in JORDAN, witness a space launch in Baikonur cosmodrome in KAZAKHSTAN, go power boating in KUWAIT, go hunting with Eagles in Bokonbaevo KYRGYZSTAN, cruise the Mekong river in LAOS, dine on authentic Meze in LEBANON, stroll the white sand beaches of Langkawi island in MALAYSIA, spend the night on an inhabited island in the MALDIVES, visit Ghengis Khan's birthplace in the northern part of Kent aiming in MONGOLIA, catch any of the Burmese festivals in MYANMAR, go underground at the Siddha gufa cave in NEPAL, walk under the Arch of triumph in NORTH KOREA, dive into the Arabian sea in OMAN, watch a traditional polo match in PAKISTAN, make a pilgrimage to Bethlehem in PALESTINE, explore the island of Bohol from the worlds smallest monkey to the famous chocolate hills in PHILIPPINES, visit the spectacular Sheikh Feisal museum showcasing everything from formula 1 cars to calligraphy, dinosaur relics and much more in QATAR, enjoy water sports at Obhir creek in SAUDI ARABIA, enjoy panoramic views of SINGAPORE on the worlds highest ferris wheel, cruise around the Hallyeo maritime national park in SOUTH KOREA, pay a visit to Buddha at Polonnaruwa, a UNESCO world heritage site renewed for its remains of royal palaces in SRI LANKA, visit the seaside town of Latakia in SYRIA, relax in the Taian hot spring in TAIWAN, hike the largest glacier outside polar regions, the Fedchenko glacier in TAJIKISTAN, enjoy authentic Thai cuisines in THAILAND, take a dip in the Pamukkale thermal pools in TURKEY, take a tour of the Silk road in TURKMENISTAN, go desert driving in the UNITED ARAB EMIRATES, climb an ice waterfall in the many mountains of UZBEKISTAN, marvel at the Sapa rice terrace in VIETNAM & dive in the Red and Arabian seas in YEMEN.